myparcelnl/eslint-config/README.md

 ### Enabling linting in PhpStorm
 1. Enable ESlint in `Preferences | Languages & Frameworks | JavaScript | Code Quality Tools | ESLint`
 2. Set `ESLint package` to the local eslint in your project's `node_modules`
-3. Set `Configuration file` to the `.eslintrc.js` in your project
+3. Set `Configuration file` to the `eslint.config.js` in your project

 Done!

 You can verify it works by opening a file and looking for errors or warnings from ESLint.
-Press `Option + Enter` (or whatever shortcut you have set for `Intention Actions`) or click the intention actions button that appears.
+Press `Option + Enter` (or whatever shortcut you have set for `Intention Actions`) or click the intention actions button/lightbulb that appears.
 Press `Fix ESLint problems` to attempt to autofix all errors and warnings in the current file.
-You can alsu use the Intention Actions to only fix the highlighted error/warning.
+You can also use the Intention Actions to only fix the highlighted error/warning.

 ## Configs
-All configs extend the base config `.eslintrc.js`.
+All configs extend the base config `eslint.config.js`.
 Try to create a new preset (if possible) for your project instead of using the base so it can be reused.
 The base config enforces a lot of basic syntax rules like whitespace and punctuation.
 Please avoid overriding these rules!

 If there's anything missing ([globals], [environments], [rules] etc.) please add them in this repository and create a pull request instead of adding them in your project configuration.
 If it's truly project specific you don't have to do this.

+### Base config
+> `eslint.config.js`

+This config contains the bare bones setup.
+It extends plugin configs that should be used in every project and contains all base rules.
+Every other config should extend this one.

+### ES6
+> `eslint-es6.config.js`

+This config is made for any project using modern JavaScript.
+It's meant to always use the latest ECMAScript version.
+The environment `es6` is set and it extends the base config.

 ### Meteor
-> `.eslintrc.meteor.js`
+> `eslint-meteor.config.js`

 This config is made for [Meteor] projects.
 In addition to the base config it extends `eslint:recommended` and `plugin:meteor/recommended`.
 The needed [environments] are already set and it adds some more [globals] from Meteor modules.

 ### Vue
-> `.eslintrc.vue.js`
+> `eslint-vue.config.js`

 This config is made for [Vue.js] projects.
 In addition to the base config it extends `plugin:vue/recommended`.
 It supports linting `.vue` files by using [eslint-plugin-vue].

+## Plugin configs
+These configs are not meant to be used on their own.

+### JSDoc
+> `eslint-jsdoc.config.js`

+Extended by the base config.
+Contains [eslint-plugin-jsdoc] and applies its custom rules.

 [environments]: https://eslint.org/docs/user-guide/configuring#specifying-environments
 [globals]: https://eslint.org/docs/user-guide/configuring#specifying-globals